GlossProject/gloss.policy/README.txt

 Introduction
 ============

-Policy for the Gloss Project
+Policy file for the Gloss Project